pra6hu/habitat/www/source/blog/2018-06-13-base-plans-refresh.html.md

 You can see [the full list of Base Plans](https://github.com/habitat-sh/core-plans/blob/master/CODEOWNERS) in the Core Plans CODEOWNERS file.

-Any time one of these plans is updated (especially ones that are nearly universally used, like [glibc](https://en.wikipedia.org/wiki/GNU_C_Library) and [gcc](https://gcc.gnu.org/), all other base plans which depend on it need to be built in a certain order.
-This makes these hard to build in builder as so many other plans depend on these being built in the correct order.
-This also means we have historically lagged in updating these plans, as anytime they are updated every other Habitat plan which depends on one or more of them (or has a dependency that depends on one or more of them) needs to be rebuilt.
+Any time one of these plans is updated (especially ones that are nearly universally used, like [glibc](https://en.wikipedia.org/wiki/GNU_C_Library) and [gcc](https://gcc.gnu.org/), all other base plans which depend on it need to be built in a certain order, and then all plans that depend (or depend on a plan that depends) on those base plans also need to be rebuilt.
 We call this the "rebuild the world" scenario.

 ### Why are you refreshing them?